commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 - Isotope grouping.
 In this penultimate step, the isotopes of each ion are grouped into a single feature. in this way, the moinoisomeric mass of the feature can be obtained.
 - Feature alignment.
 The last step allows aligning the features detected in each sample to compare their different intensities.

-With these processed data and metadata, a molecular network was created to cluster and visualize the detected features.
+With these processed data and metadata, a molecular network with [Cytoscape](https://cytoscape.org/) was created to cluster and visualize the detected features.

 ## Results